cole-wilson/nought/README.md

 $bd is replaced with the base dir of the entire config file.
 ## Upcoming
 I will be adding NOT conditions soon.
+## Contribution
+Please submit a PR if you want to help!
+It would be especially helpful if someone tests for windows.
 ## Contact
 If you need any help with anything, even how to write your config file, contact:
 [`cole@colewilson.xyz`](mailto:cole@colewilson.xyz)